 Always prone to damp, due to its proximity to the river Thoor Ballylee is occasionally subject to flooding.
 The waters ran high in 1995 and over the winter of 2009, when Co.
 Galway was cut off from the east of the country and the tower was extensively damaged.
 For a while it appeared that with the financial problems of the Irish government no money would be available to repair it.
 Ireland West, the custodian of the tower, no longer existing, the organization was subsumed into Fáilte Ireland whose mandate does not include protecting or promoting heritage sites.

 Thus only in February 2012 did work begin on restoring the tower, although no opening date was then envisaged.
-Although the tower remains closed it has been totally cleaned and heated and restored to pristine condition.
-A planned programme of engineering works should ensure that such extensive flood damage is a thing of the past.
+It was totally cleaned and restored to pristine condition.